-stronger contributions from political capitalisation and getting developments off of the ground in urban local governments (where it seems more likely) being mitigated by stronger advocacy outcomes for rural local governments (where data is currently insufficient to clarify matters).
+stronger contributions from political capitalisation and getting developments off of the ground in urban local governments (where it seems more likely) being mitigated by relatively stronger advocacy outcomes for rural local governments (where data availability is currently insufficient to clarify matters).

 Without additional data it is hard to determine which explanation is most accurate – however, the principle of parsimony would suggest the first explanation (domination by non-formula grant outcomes from improved advocacy) as being the most likely cause.

 The slightly negative result for regional local governments is not statistically significant.
-Despite our efforts to make the category as homogenous as possible, there is a good deal of variation still between observations.
+Despite our efforts to make the category as homogenous as possible, there is still a good deal of variation between observations.
 Moreover, the very high rate of growth for this cohort (see Table 2) tends to confound any association that might be present.

 Public Policy Implications